Dicke superradiant enhancement of the heat current in circuit QED: The Dicke-superradiant heat valve

 where $k_{\rm B}$ is the Boltzmann's constant.

-To summarize, after integrating out the two RLC circuits representing the two thermal baths, we have obtained an effective description where the system of $N$ qubits is in contact with two structured thermal baths at finite temperature, each providing injection and depletion of energy through global spin-flip processes as described by Eq.~(\ref{eq:dissipator}).
-It is important to note that the Lindblad master equation in Eq.~\eqref{eq:Lindblad} correctly inherits the conservation of $\hat{J}^2$ from the total Hamiltonian in Eq.~\eqref{eq:H_tot_J}.
+To summarize, after integrating out the two $RLC$ circuits representing the two thermal baths, we have obtained an effective description where the system of $N$ qubits is in contact with two structured thermal baths at finite temperature, each providing injection and depletion of energy through global spin-flip processes as described by Eq.~(\ref{eq:dissipator}).
+It is important to notice that the Lindblad master equation in Eq.~\eqref{eq:Lindblad} correctly inherits the conservation of $\hat{J}^2$ from the total Hamiltonian in Eq.~\eqref{eq:H_tot_J}.
 Specifically, this becomes a strong symmetry of the Lindbladian superoperator, since $\hat{J}^2$ commutes both with $H_0$ as well as with each jump operator $\hat{J}_{\pm}$.
 As such this corresponds to a conserved quantity of the Lindblad dynamics~\cite{albert2014symmetries}.
-Finally, we note that related Linbdlad master equations appeared in the description of dissipative (boundary) time crystals~\cite{iemini2018boundary}, where usually one considers a single bath at zero temperature.
+Interstingly, analogous Lindblad master equations have been derived to describe dissipative (boundary) time crystals~\cite{iemini2018boundary}, where usually one considers a single bath at zero temperature.

-\subsection{Steady-State Density Matrix and Effective Temperature}
+\subsection{Steady-state density matrix and effective temperature}

-Since we are interested in computing steady-state heat currents, we start discussing the steady-state solution of the Lindblad master equation~(\ref{eq:Lindblad}).
-In the case of a single reservoir $\mathcal{D}_i(\hat{\rho})$, the steady-state solution corresponds to the thermal distribution (within each subspace with fixed $J$) characterized by the corresponding temperature $T_i$, since the rates satisfy the detailed balance condition
+Since we are interested in computing the steady-state heat current flowing across the device, we start discussing the steady-state solution of the Lindblad master equation~(\ref{eq:Lindblad}).
+In the case of a single reservoir, i.e. $\mathcal{D}(\hat{\rho}) = \mathcal{D}_i(\hat{\rho})$ for $i=\text{h}$ or $i=\text{c}$, the steady-state solution corresponds to the thermal distribution (within each subspace with fixed $J$) characterized by the corresponding temperature $T_i$, since the rates satisfy the detailed balance condition

-with $i={\rm h},{\rm c}$, capturing the equilibrium relation between absorption and emission rates in each bath.
-This result, consistent with the intuition from thermodynamics, comes from using a master equation written in terms of the global jump operators for the coupled qubits (see Refs.~\onlinecite{cattaneo2019local,dechiara2018reconciliation} for a discussion of this point).
+capturing the equilibrium relation between absorption and emission rates in each bath.
+This result, consistent with the laws of thermodynamics, comes from using a master equation written in terms of the global jump operators for the coupled qubits (see Refs.~\onlinecite{hofer_2017_prb,cattaneo2019local,dechiara2018reconciliation} for a discussion of this point).
 In the case of two baths, the total dissipator in Eq.~\eqref{eq:total_dissipator} can be expressed as:

 \begin{widetext}